CS5001-khoury/hw01/README.md

 +------------------------------+
 ```

+> **PRO TIP**
+> Run the program frequently as you are building the card.
+It will be *much* easier to get it correct.
+> Even when writing the solution we ran every time we created a new line.

-### Get Creative!
+### Task 2:  Get Creative!

 Your last **task**, use the following template file [my_art.py](my_art.py).
 Using print statements, create some ASCII art!
 You may want to look at [some examples](https://www.asciiart.eu/).
 Please note, for part of your in, you will be sharing this art with other students!

 **IMPORTANT**
 After finishing your hobby card, and ASCII art, go ahead and post the *output* (not the code) to MS Teams.
+You should only do this after you have earned 3/4 points using the assignment auto-grader (grade scope)!
 To help with formatting, you can (and should) use the </> icon in teams to post the output.

 ![Teams post example](teams_post.png)